New look land tax notices

 If you receive a land tax assessment for your property that you believe is in error, please contact us for a review.

 Responsibilities of agents

-However, you are ultimately responsible for ensuring land tax is correctly paid.
-If the agent fails to notify the Office, you will be held responsible for the unpaid land tax plus any interest and penalties.
-Under the law, a tax default by an agent is deemed to be a tax default by the taxpayer.
+You are responsible for ensuring land tax is correctly paid, even if you use an agent to manage your property.
+If the agent fails to notify us of your land tax liability, you will be held responsible for the unpaid land tax plus any interest and penalties.